lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 .. note::

-    If one uses an RMF to convolve, the methods :meth:`~soxs.spectra.ConvolvedSpectrum.generate_energies` and
+    If one uses an RMF to convolve, the methods :meth:`~soxs.spectra.base.ConvolvedSpectrum.generate_energies` and
-    :meth:`~soxs.spectra.ConvolvedSpectrum.deconvolve` are not available.
+    :meth:`~soxs.spectra.base.ConvolvedSpectrum.deconvolve` are not available.

 .. _spectra-plots:

 Plotting Spectra
 ----------------

-All :class:`~soxs.spectra.Spectrum` objects and their associated subclasses have a :meth:`~soxs.spectra.Spectrum.plot` method which can be used to make a `Matplotlib <http://www.matplotlib.org>`_ plot.
-The :meth:`~soxs.spectra.Spectrum.plot` method has no required arguments, but has a number of optional arguments for plot customization.
+All :class:`~soxs.spectra.base.Spectrum` objects and their associated subclasses have a :meth:`~soxs.spectra.base.Spectrum.plot` method which can be used to make a `Matplotlib <http://www.matplotlib.org>`_ plot.
+The :meth:`~soxs.spectra.base.Spectrum.plot` method has no required arguments, but has a number of optional arguments for plot customization.
 This method returns a tuple of the :class:`~matplotlib.figure.Figure` and the :class:`~matplotlib.axes.Axes` objects to allow for further customization.
 This